Hans Albert Hohnfeldt

-Hans Albert Hohnfeldt (22 May 1897, in Neufahrwasser, Danzig – 31 July 1948) was a member of the Nazi Party (NSDAP) who served as Gauleiter in the Free City of Danzig and acting Gauleiter of Gau East Prussia.
-He also held other Party and government posts in the Free City of Danzig.
+Hans Albert Hohnfeldt (22 May 1897 – 31 July 1948) was a member of the Nazi Party (NSDAP) who served as Gauleiter in the Free City of Danzig and acting Gauleiter of Gau East Prussia.
+He also held other Party and government posts in the Free City of Danzig until September 1939 when the city was annexed by Nazi Germany.
+Details of his subsequent life are not known.

 Early life

-After attending high school in Danzig and then in Neustadt in West Prussia, Hohnfeldt graduated in 1915 and became a war volunteer.
-He served during World War I in the West Prussian Foot Artillery Regiment 17, and was discharged in 1918 with the rank of Vizefeldwebel of the reserves, having earned the Iron Cross second class.
+Born in Neufahrwasser, Danzig (today, Nowy Port, Gdańsk), Hohnfeldt attended high school there and in Neustadt (today, Wejherowo) then in West Prussia.
+He graduated in 1915 and became a one-year volunteer in the Royal Prussian Army.
+He served during World War I in the West Prussian Foot Artillery Regiment 17, and was discharged in 1918 with the rank of Vizefeldwebel of reserves, having earned the Iron Cross, second class.
 Around 1919–1920, he served in the Freikorps with the Marinebrigade Ehrhardt.
 From 1919 to 1921, he studied law and economics at the University of Berlin.
 In November 1922, he entered the civil service of the Free City of Danzig as a tax administration officer.

-In 1923, Hohnfeldt joined the Nazi Party but it was soon banned in the aftermath of the Beer Hall Putsch.
-He then became the first Danzig branch chairman of the antisemitic and Völkisch German Social Party and, in January 1924, became a member of the Danzig Volkstag (parliament).
+In 1923, Hohnfeldt joined the Nazi Party but it was banned in the aftermath of the November 1923 Beer Hall Putsch.
+He then became the first Danzig branch chairman of the antisemitic and Völkisch German Social Party and, in January 1924, was elected as a member of the Danzig Volkstag (parliament).